-A special event that I did the announcing for was the Heritage Days fishing contest, which was held at a lake near the radio station.
-The fishing contest was for children, most of whom fished from shore, but some were in small fishing dinghies.
+One memorable special event that I did the announcing for was the Heritage Days fishing contest, which was held at a lake near the radio station.
+The fishing contest was for children, most of whom fished from shore, but some were in small fishing dinghies and inner tubes.

-I was in an Amphicar, which transitioned from earth to water, specially outfitted for remote broadcasting by our engineer, and allowed me to float or drive up to children so I could interview them.
+I was in an Amphicar, a German made vehicle that transitioned from earth to water, which was outfitted for remote broadcasting by our engineer.
+It allowed me to float, or drive up, to children so I could interview them.

 The Amphicar was manufactured in West Germany and marketed from 1961 to 1968.
 It offered only modest performance compared to most contemporary boats or cars, and after operation in water, required greasing at 13 points, one of which required removal of the rear seat.

-I sold some commercials, mostly to give me a reason to produce them, because I liked adding in sound effects and music beds.
+I sold some radio commercials, mostly to give me a reason to produce them, because I liked adding in sound effects and music beds.
 I also contacted recording artists’ agents and arranged to do live telephone interviews during my afternoon shifts, a practice I had started while at WIST radio in Charlotte.
 It was during this time that I became interested in the volunteer fire department, but I didn’t have the opportunity to attend the annual recruit training because of duties at the radio station.

 Ice Cream Shop

 The sports announcer for KWRT was Cal(vin) Aisles, owner of a soft-serve ice cream franchise in Boonville.
-He also owned an apartment building not far from downtown where I rented a studio apartment from him.
+He also owned an apartment building not far from downtown where I initially rented a studio apartment from him.
 It had a kitchenette, so I usually cooked a TV dinner before heading out to cover evening meetings for local news.
-I also worked early morning store openings for Cal, prepping the ice cream machines, ovens, toasters, and general restocking while fixing to-go breakfast items..
+I also worked early morning store openings for Cal, prepping the ice cream machines, ovens, toasters, and general restocking while cooking to-go breakfast items.

-There were no convenience stores, fast food, or food trucks in those days, and Cal sold food items that were not on the regular franchise menu, which the franchisor didn’t allow, so he eventually had to give up the franchise and go independent.
+There were no convenience stores or food trucks in those days, so Cal sold breakfast food items that were not on the regular menu of the ice cream franchise, which the franchisor didn’t allow, so he eventually had to give up the franchise and go independent.

 Marriage and Mice

 Our wedding night was spent at a 1950s era motel in Bowling Green, Missouri.
-Lea had an awful night, as the ductwork made noises as it expanded and contracted as it heated and cooled, making a lot of creaking and popping noises.
+Lea had an awful night, as the ductwork made popping noises as it expanded and contracted as it heated and cooled.

 Assassination of Our President